NeuroTechX/ntx_slack_archive/eegdata.md

  >Once all the free stuff is organized I wonder if it will be easier to ask labs if they could give subsets of their data that could give you more of those small batches you want.
 I'm sure you've thought about it already.

+5/3/2017 9:21 PM

+ **mhough** :

+ >alexandre.barachant I know this is an ERP study but do people ignore the old Begleiter data on the UCI machine learning repository because they don't have the raw data?
+I'll ask the Poldrack lab.
+Years ago I tried to contact the person who took over after he retired (died?) to try and get the continuous EEG but its was a different time back then and honestly they might not even have it backed up somewhere:)